domRiddle/ASF/Setting-up.md

 - libssl1.0.2 (libssl, openssl-libs, compat-openssl10, latest 1.0.X version for your distribution)
 - zlib1g (zlib)

-At least a few of those should be already natively available on your system (such as zlib1g that is required in almost every Linux distro today).
+At least a few of those should be already natively available on your system (such as zlib1g that is required in almost every Linux distro nowadays).

 #### **[OS X](https://docs.microsoft.com/en-us/dotnet/core/macos-prerequisites?tabs=netcore2x)**:
 - None for now, but you should have latest version of OS X installed, at least 10.12+